 Acclaimed classical pianist and composer, Vladimir Samoylovich, was often heard telling his students, “the difference between ordinary and extraordinary is practice.”
-Similarly, psychologist, Anders Ericsson, popularized the the concept that it takes 10,000 hours of practice to be an expert.
+Similarly, psychologist Anders Ericsson, popularized the concept that it takes 10,000 hours of practice to be an expert.

 - Yes Tape from auction school.
-This tape has pre-recorded ringmen turning in bids and allows you to sell as bids are being turned into you.
+This tape has pre-recorded ringmen turning in bids and allows you to sell as bids are being turned in.

 - Tongue Twisters from auction school.

 - Number Drills from auction school.